Bobmore Lane, Marlow, Buckinghamshire SL7 1JE

 The information about the careers advice at GMS is updated annually at the start of the academic year.

-GMS Careers Advisor
+GMS Careers Adviser/Coordinator

-Students have access to a one to one guidance interview with Mrs Southon at key points in their school lifetime, for example when making significant subject choice or career choices including:
+Students will have access to a one to one guidance interview with an Career Guidance and Information Adviser at key points in their school lifetime, for example when making significant subject choice or career choices including:

 • Year 9 GCSE Options’ Choices